-Your life and yoga practice (not to mention the amount of new poses you can do) are all about to change for the better. 🙂
+And if you’re thinking about buying a yoga block, then I promise you that your life and yoga practice (not to mention the number of new poses you can do) is all about to change for the better. 🙂

 In this post, I’m going to briefly discuss your three options in terms of “types of blocks” you can buy.